 This year’s IMAV 2024 conference and competition will take place from Sept.
 16th till Sept.
 20th in Bristol, UK.
-We are in the process of putting together the program, please do come back to this website to see the updates.
+The full conference program is now available below.

 Keynote Speakers